sftpgo/docs/docs/docker.md

 - Let Docker manage the storage for SFTPGo data by [writing them to disk on the host system using its own internal volume management](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume){:target="_blank"}.
 This is the default and is easy and fairly transparent to the user.
 The downside is that the files may be hard to locate for tools and applications that run directly on the host system, i.e. outside containers.
 - Create a data directory on the host system (outside the container) and [mount this to a directory visible from inside the container](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume){:target="_blank"}.
 This places the SFTPGo files in a known location on the host system, and makes it easy for tools and applications on the host system to access the files.
 The downside is that the user needs to make sure that the directory exists, and that e.g. directory permissions and other security mechanisms on the host system are set up correctly.
 The SFTPGo image runs using `1000` as UID/GID by default.

-The Docker documentation is a good starting point for understanding the different storage options and variations, and there are multiple blogs and forum postings that discuss and give advice in this area.
-We will simply show the basic procedure here for the latter option above:
+The Docker documentation is a good starting point for understanding the different storage options and variations.
+This section covers only the basic procedure for the second option above:

 1. Create a data directory on a suitable volume on your host system, e.g. `/my/own/sftpgodata`.
 The user with ID `1000` must be able to write to this directory.
-Please note that you don't need an actual user with ID `1000` on your host system: `chown -R 1000:1000 /my/own/sftpgodata` is enough even if there is no user/group with UID/GID `1000`.
+Note that you don't need an actual user with ID `1000` on your host system: `chown -R 1000:1000 /my/own/sftpgodata` is enough even if there is no user/group with UID/GID `1000`.
 2. Create a home directory for the sftpgo container user on your host system e.g. `/my/own/sftpgohome`.
 As with the data directory above, make sure that the user with ID `1000` can write to this directory: `chown -R 1000:1000 /my/own/sftpgohome`
 3. Start your SFTPGo container like this: